faamahardika/Calculatoe/README.md

 ## Features
 - **Player vs Player Mode**: Two players face off, and each must solve a calculus equation before making a move.
-- **Player vs Bot Mode**: Play against a bot that uses an algoritm according to which difficulty the player chose for optimal gameplay.
+- **Player vs Bot Mode**: Play against a bot that uses an algorithm according to the chosen difficulty for optimal gameplay.
 - **Random Calculus Questions**: Each cell of the Tic-Tac-Toe board contains a calculus question that must be answered correctly before a move can be made.
 - **Simple, Intuitive Interface**: Built with HTML, CSS, and JavaScript for a clean and easy-to-use design.